Asheville Physician Assistant Program

 PAS 5463 Clinical Assessment and Management III

 This is the third course in a sequence of three courses designed to teach the essentials of medicine.
 A body system approach is used to present the etiology, epidemiology, pathophysiology, clinical presentation, laboratory and diagnostic studies, and diagnosis and treatment of common diseases.
 Laboratory sessions utilize small-group patient cases in various formats to reinforce medical knowledge and patient assessment skills.
 Integration of history and physical findings, along with diagnostic testing results in the context of patient cases, is used to develop clinical reasoning and problem-solving skills.
-The body systems covered in this course include endocrine, renal/ genitourinary and male reproductive with additional modules of instruction in palliative care and addiction medicine.
-5 credits: 4 credits lecture (4 hours) and 1 credit laboratory (2 hours)
+The body systems covered in this course include endocrine, renal and psychiatry with additional modules of instruction in addiction medicine.

 PAS 5470 Pharmacotherapeutics III

-This course presents principles of clinical pharmacology and pharmacotherapeutics appropriate for common medical problems seen in clinical practice.
+This is the third in a three-quarter course sequence designed to present principles of clinical pharmacology and pharmacotherapeutics appropriate for common medical problems seen in clinical practice.
 Instruction in counseling patients toward compliance, drug interactions, appropriate patient monitoring during therapy, and prescription writing is also covered.
-Endocrine, renal, genitourinary, male reproductive, and palliative care are covered.
-Appropriate opioid prescribing is included.
-2 credits: 2 credits lecture (2 hours)
+Pharmacologic management of Psychiatric, Substance Use Disorders, Endocrine, and Neurological Systems are included.
+2 credits: 2 credits lecture (2 hours

 PAS 5485 Neuroanatomy and Diseases of the Neurological System

 This course consists of an in-depth study of neuroanatomy, neurophysiology, and neurological development, along with a review of the neurological examination.
 Additionally, a comprehensive study of diseases of the neurological system with emphasis on etiology, epidemiology, pathophysiology, clinical presentation, laboratory and diagnostic studies, and diagnosis and treatment of common diseases is included.
-Small-group patient cases in various formats are woven into lecture to reinforce medical knowledge and patient assessment skills.
-Instruction in rehabilitative medicine is also covered.
 3 credits: 3 credits lecture (3 hours)

 Quarter 5